Gemma Owen wearing Halo

 New innovative fabrics have also been used along with a more ergonomic fit developed in the harness padding to give you the most comfortable ride yet.

-The MS1 also features a generous ten ventilation slots, as well as a removable headband, so you can keep your helmet fresh and clean.
+The MS1 also features ten ventilation slots and a removable headband, so you can keep your helmet fresh and clean.

 Pony Club